urho3d/urho3d/Readme.txt

 For GCC, execute make (by default, cmake_gcc.sh specifies to make a RelWithDebInfo build).

-For Xcode on Mac OS X, open Urho3D.xcodeproj and select the i386 architecture before building (CMake should already select this when generating the Xcode project).
-Compiling Urho3D as 64-bit is not supported.
+For Xcode on Mac OS X, open Urho3D.xcodeproj and build.

 After the build is complete, the programs can be run from the Bin directory.